OpenSource-THG/xdpsock-sample/README.md

 The original code relies on the xdp "dispatcher" if only using 1 XSK, and only uses the provided xdpsock_kern object if you have "shared UMEM" mode enabled.

-This logic is now gated with `USE_ORIGINAL` and turned off by default.
-We should now always use our provided xdpsock_kern object.
+This logic is altered in Multi-FCQ mode, always loading the xdpsock_kern object.

 ## Change 2 - Poll mode exit